Mercedes CLA Review

-Step around to the side, and the Mercedes CLA Coupe looks more like a CLS that’s shrunk in the wash.
-Those ground-hugging bumpers, angular brake lights and curved windows all look like they belong on something much bigger, and much more expensive.
+From the side, however, the Mercedes CLA Coupe looks more like a CLS that’s shrunk in the wash.
+The ground-hugging bumpers, angular brake lights and curved windows all look like they belong on something much bigger, and much more expensive.

-Climb inside, and things look equally dramatic.
-You get the same huge dual-screen infotainment system as in the A-Class in every model and plenty of ambient lighting to highlight the brushed metal trims and gorgeous turbine-like air vents.
+On the inside, things look just as dramatic.
+No matter which one you go for you get a huge dual-screen infotainment system (as seen in the A-Class) and there’s plenty of ambient lighting which helps show off the brushed metal trims and gorgeous turbine-like air vents.

 You also get Mercedes’ latest MBUX infotainment system as standard.
-This understands a wide range of commands and can even do augmented reality by overlaying directions on a live video feed from the CLA Coupe’s front bumper to help you take the right turning at confusing junctions.
+Its party trick is its ability to offer augmented reality satellite navigation.
+It takes a live video feed from the camera on the CLA Coupe’s front bumper and overlays directions to help you take the right turning at confusing junctions.

 You can also get the Mercedes CLA Coupe with the same high-tech driver assistance systems as the standard A-Class to help make long stints behind the wheel feel like popping to the shops.